BoltTranslate/Translate/README.md

 - [x] Load content in correct language (Event: preHydrate)
 - [x] Language fallback, if not exists ("fixed" by redirecting to default language)
 - [x] Basic locale switcher (twig function)
+- [x] Override menu to account for translated slugs and locales

 ## Links